HomeOnMars/projektoOmnijo/OmniCentro.md

   with free public transit trial started in several major cities;
-- Hospitals received more funding to keep them well staffed and maintained, even allowing them to handle the surge of new patients from the recent sudden increases in accident rates;
+- Hospitals received more funding to keep them well staffed and maintained, allowing them to handle the surge of patients from the recent increases in accident rates;
 - Even mental healthcare was given the attention it deserves, combating the worrying trend of internet burnout epidemic.